aedawes/GarageRemoteControl/README.md

 Figure 4

 The User Interface on Home Assistant allows the user to see the exact distance an object is away from the sensor, whether or not the garage door is opened or closed, the status of the light used for parking and each individual LED on it, and to see whether the car is in the garage.
 The system is set to change based on events from these entities, but the distant user has access to change certain components from this interface.

+Through Apple’s Siri and Homekit, these devices can be controlled even easier through touch and voice commands.

 ## Component View